andres-erbsen/dename-writeup/dename.md

 same time[@Johnny1999][@Johnny2008][@arsTechnicaGGreenwaldPGP].
 While
-better ways to maintain a directory of users' public keys exist (for example [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin), the security guarantee they provide is still much weaker than what is achieved through careful manual key exchange.
+better ways to maintain a directory of users' public keys exist (for example [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin), the security guarantee they provide is still much weaker than that achieved by careful manual key exchange.

 Any system that provides a name to profile lookup service must overcome two important challenges: First, there has to be some protocol for maintaining a correct copy of the directory.
-In a naive single-server protocol this might be as simple as changing a file on the disk.
-Second, a client must be able to retrieve the profile for a specified name and be assured that the response is correct.
-Additionally, while not strictly necessary, an auditing mechanism can help to build confidence in a system.
+In a naive single-server protocol this might be as simple as changing a file on the disk upon each change.
+Second, a client must be certain that any profile it accepts upon request from a server corresponds to the desired name.
+Additionally, while not strictly necessary, an accessible auditing mechanism can help build confidence in a system.

 In essence, `dename` works by having a group of predetermined but independently administered servers maintain identical copies of the user directory and collectively vouch for the correctness of the directory's contents.
-A client can contact any of these servers and any additional verifiers it might wish to consult to look up a profile and get a proof that all of them agree with the observed mapping.
-At least one server's honesty is sufficient for a unanimous result to be correct.
+A client can contact any of these servers (and any additional verifiers it might wish to consult) to look up a profile and therewith get a proof that all contacted parties agree with the observed mapping.
+One server's honesty is sufficient for a unanimous result to be correct.
 Any update to a user's profile must be digitally signed by that user.
-This prevents any other party (including malicious servers) from modifying it.
-Our system differs from DNS and the x509 PKI in that it does not try to encode an existing mapping between names and entities, it merely allows any entity to register a name.
-This clean-slate approach allows us to define strict rules to which all modifications of the name-profile mapping have to adhere to.
+This prevents anyone else (including malicious servers) from modifying it.
+Our system differs from DNS and the x509 PKI in that it does not try to encode an existing mapping between names and entities, but merely allows an entity to register a name.
+This clean-slate approach allows us to define strict rules which all modifications of the name-profile mapping have to respect.
 Third parties can verify that the core servers enforce these rules.

-We implemented a prototype of the system, showed that it can be use on global scale and measured its performance.
-We integrated `dename` with three different applications that previously relied on manual key distribution and informally evaluated the usability impact of the modifications.
+We implemented a prototype of the system, showed that it can be used on a global scale, and measured its performance.
+We integrated `dename` with three different applications that previously relied on manual key distribution and informally evaluated the usability and security impact of the modifications.

 Related work
 ============

-\label{relatedwork} There are a number of systems that map human-readable names to security-critical public information such as public keys.
-Subtle differences in the semantics of how the names are assigned can have a huge impact on the security properties of the system.
+\label{relatedwork} There are multiple systems that map human-meaningful names to security-critical public information such as public keys.
+Subtle differences in the semantics of how the names are assigned can have a huge impact on the system's security properties.

 **Single-assigner**:
 The most widely used way of associating public keys with names is the